norc-heal/heal-data-pkg-guide/docs/submit/open-access-date.md

 #### Prepare other materials for submission

+Prepare the accessory files that you will submit along with your shareable data package - This includes the 1) "Overview" Resource Tracker, and 2) Readme file.

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px; margin-bottom: 10px;">

 ##### Overview Resource Tracker

 1. Create a copy of the Resource Tracker in your shareable data package folder and move that copy into your "my-study-share" folder.
 This will be your "Overview" Resource Tracker, which will indicate whether or not each file in the Resource Tracker is shared in the shareable data package.
 1. Add a column to the Resource Tracker.
-A suggested name for this column might be "open-access--shareable-data-pkg."
+A suggested name for this column might be "share-open-access-by-[YYYY-MM-DD]" where the date is the milestone/embargo expiration date for this shareable data package
-  2. For each row, enter a 1 if the file will be shared in this "open-access now" shareable data package.
+  2. For each row, enter a 1 if the file will be shared in this "open-access-by-date" shareable data package.
 If not shared in this shareable data package, enter a 0.

 </div>